Joshua-McGee/doks/Overview.md

 # Agenda Application Overview

-Agenda is a scheduling application that simplifies the meeting process for your teams by combining team member availability and meeting platforms from separate applications into one streamlined workspace.
-Review your upcoming meetings in one clean view and seamlessly schedule meetings with your teams through a simplified scheduling workflow.
+As remote collaboration becomes even more essential for businesses, the available platforms for scheduling meetings are increasing and gaining in complexity.
+Agenda streamlines how you manage meetings across platforms and teams by combining team member availability and meeting platforms from separate applications into one workspace.
+Review upcoming meetings in one clean view and seamlessly schedule meetings with your various teams through a simplified scheduling workflow.

-Agenda connects to external scheduling applications and merges their independent meeting data into one place.
-Having team availability organized in one simplified workspace allows for quick scheduling that works for everyone.
-Agenda eliminates the cumbersome process of comparing multiple calendars for various team members across numerous applications.
+Agenda connects to external scheduling applications like Microsoft Outlook Calendar, Google Calendar, or Zoom and merges their independent meeting data into one place.
+By consolidating team member availability into one simplified workspace, you can quickly schedule meetings that work well for everyone.
+Agenda eliminates the cumbersome process of comparing multiple calendars for team members across various applications.

 With Agenda, you can:

 - Quickly view and schedule meetings.
-- View and create appropriate teams.
+- Create and manage teams that suit your organizational needs.
 - Import calendars and meeting rooms from external applications.
 - Connect to your Employee Management System for quick [team onboarding](insert link to Import a Team Tutorial).